Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Results and Discussions

-Initially, we compare the solutions obtained by the CQM solver and the two versions of SA across warehouses of various sizes.
-For all configurations, we use a setup where the number of shelves is equal to the number of spaces per shelf, labeling each warehouse configuration as $M \times M$.
-Although such a square layout is not typical in real-world warehouse, it serves as an effective basis for evaluating the heuristics' performance as the problem scales up.
+We begin by comparing the solutions obtained by the CQM Solver, two variants of Simulated Annealing (RS-SA and INT-SA), and the Gurobi Optimizer across benchmark warehouse configurations of increasing sizes.
+For all configurations, we adopt a square, simplified layout in which the number of shelves is equal to the number of positions per shelf, labeling each warehouse configuration as $M\times M$.
+Although such a layout is not typical in real-world warehouses, it serves as an effective basis for evaluating the metaheuristics' performance as the problem scales up.

-In each warehouse configuration, we assume that 20\% of the shelf positions are initially filled, with items distributed randomly but homogeneously.
-We then proceed to run separated tests where we distribute a given number of pallets corresponding to increasing percentages of the total pallet capacity of the warehouse in the initially filled shelves: first 10\%, then 20\%, then 30\%, and up to 60\% of the total warehouse capacity.
-By the end of this insertion process, the warehouse occupancy ranges from 30\% to 80\%.
-For illustrative purposes, in a $20 \times 20$ warehouse, considering that there are 80 pallets (20\%) previously distributed on the shelves (four per shelf), we would first consider the task of distributing 40 additional pallets (10\%), resulting in a final warehouse occupancy of 30\%.
-Tests would follow this pattern until 240 additional pallets (60\%) were added, obtaining a final warehouse occupancy of 80\%.
+In each $M \times M $ warehouse configuration generated as an instance for the task, 20\% of the available positions are initially filled with items, uniformly distributed across the shelves.
+We then address a series of independent allocation tasks in which new items corresponding to 10\%, 20\%, 30\%, 40\%, 50\%, and 60\% of the total warehouse capacity must be inserted, resulting in final occupancy levels ranging from 30\% to 80\%.
+For illustrative purposes, in a $20 \times 20$ warehouse (400 total positions), considering that there are 80 items (20\%) previously distributed on the shelves (four per shelf), we first consider the task of allocating 40 additional items (10\%), resulting in a final warehouse occupancy of 30\%.
+Subsequent tests follow this pattern until the final task, in which 240 additional items (60\%) are inserted, reaching a final warehouse occupancy of 80\%.